Dagmar bumper

-Dagmar bumpers (also known as "bullet bumpers") is a slang term for chrome conical-shaped bumper guards that began to appear on the front bumper/grille assemblies of certain American automobiles following World War II.
+Dagmar bumpers (also known as "bullet bumpers") is a slang term for chrome conical-shaped bumper guards that began to appear on the front bumper or grille assemblies of certain American automobiles following World War II.
 They reached their peak in the mid-1950s.

 Derivation

 The term evokes the prominent bosom of Dagmar, a buxom early-1950s television personality featuring low-cut gowns and conical bra cups.
 She was amused by the tribute.

 History

 As originally conceived by Harley Earl, GM Vice President of Design, the conical bumper guards would mimic artillery shells.
 Placed inboard of the headlights on front bumpers of Cadillacs, they were intended to both convey the image of a speeding projectile and protect vehicles' front ends in collisions.
-The similarity of these features to the then popular bullet bra as epitomized by buxom television personality Dagmar was inescapable.
+The similarity of these features to the then popular bullet bra as epitomized by a buxom television personality Dagmar was inescapable.
+The term ("Dagmars") appeared in print as early as 1957.

 As the 1950s wore on and American automakers' use of chrome grew more flamboyant, they grew more pronounced.
 The black rubber tips they gained on the 1957 Cadillac Eldorado Brougham and other models were known as pasties.

 In the early 1960s, American car designers shed both rear tailfins and prominent bumper guards.